Yuri Catania: Collective Exhibitions

+Written books

 In 2016, Yuri Catania published his first book, No Fashion Places of America, a collection of images from the American Scenario, the fruit of nine years working and traveling around the United States from the East to the West Coast.

+Recent activities

-Now: Yuri Catania is traveling now by an Airstream all the United States of America working on his second book.
-He's looking for real people to interview and discovering uncommon places.
-He has a blog: No Fashion Places of America where he tells some true stories of American people, places and lifestyle.
+Yuri Catania has been reported to be traveling by an Airstream all the United States of America while working on his second book.
+He has stated that he is "looking for real people to interview and discovering uncommon places".

+Catania owns a blog called No Fashion Places of America, where he tells some facts and stories of American people, places in the country and the associated lifestyles.